 The two companies’ minimal customer overlap created opportunities for cross-selling, and growth continued at an exceptionally rapid rate in an increasingly complex healthcare payment market.

 Cotiviti CEO Doug Williams, who led iHealth at the time of the merger, saw an ideal opportunity.

 “The legacies of Connolly and iHealth combined to create unique expertise that delivered more value to clients by enhancing their payment integrity capabilities.
 The strength of our product offerings and focus on customers afforded opportunity to grow and continue to build Cotiviti into a market leader,” he said.

 THROUGH AN IPO

 As the Cotiviti team gained post-merger momentum, it made strategic hires, increased research and development for new market segments, and integrated data and analytics capabilities.
-The newly formed company executed its value creation plan, increased identification and collection rates, expanded service lines, added clients and cross-sold existing clients.
+The newly formed company executed its value creation plan, improved product performance, expanded service lines, added clients and cross-sold existing clients.
 The debt-to-EBITDA ratio fell dramatically in the combined company’s first year given the strong free cash flow profile of the business.
 Advent and the team agreed Cotiviti was ready for a public offering.

 In May 2016, Cotiviti started trading on the New York Stock Exchange as COTV.
 It priced 12.5 million shares at $19 a share, a rare 2016 IPO to price at the high end of its range.
 Shares doubled to $38 within eight months.